PlakarLabs/plakar/README.md

-It may be desirable to create unencrypted plakar repositories, particularly for a default local plakar, the `-cleartext` option may be used in this case:
+It may be desirable to create unencrypted plakar repositories, particularly for a default local plakar, the `-no-encryption` option may be used in this case:

 ```
-$ plakar init -cleartext
+$ plakar init -no-encryption
 /Users/gilles/.plakar/store: store initialized
 $
 ```